xdamah/swagger-xdamah-examples/main-examples/extend/README.md

 ### Main Concept here ###

 In this we by extending swagger in built validations and demonstrate validations beyond OOTB validations.
 We use swagger extensions to achieve this.
 We also demonstrate custom schemas.
+(For custom schemas used an approach that works well with both hand-written models and code-generated models.
+Will explore other approaches also in future.)
-These two as mentined above are our goals here.
+These two as mentioned above are our goals here.

 | Link         | Description    |
 | :----------- | :------------- |